sachin-frayne/notes/elasticsearch_examples/rollups.md

   }
 }

-# index 2 documents into our data, run this request a few times a couple of seconds apart
+# index some documents into our data, run this request a few times several seconds apart

 POST index/_bulk?pipeline=ingest_timestamp
 {"index":{}}